humphd/Seneca2017LearningLab/README-part3.md

 ### Step 4 - Update your Code and Re-Deploy the App

 If you make a mistake in your code, fix a bug, or add a feature, you'll need to make changes.
-Re-depoloying your app with updated code is as simple as doing another `git push`.
+Re-deploying your app with updated code is as simple as doing another `git push`.

 Try adding a new route to your `server.js` file that we can use to validate that the server is working.
 Often such a route is called a "health check," since it returns info about whether